Difference Between Confirmed And Unconfirmed Letter of Credit

-In this blog, you will get to know how confirmed letters of credit are different from unconfirmed LC.
+In this blog, you will get to know what is confirmed LC and how confirm letters of credit are different from unconfirmed LC.
 Keep reading to know:

 What Is A Confirmed Letter Of Credit?

 A confirmed LC is a Bank Credit Letter where the payment guarantee of the seller or exporter is backed up by a second bank or a confirming bank.
-In simple words, in case if the first bank defaults to pay, then the payment will be covered by the second bank.
-This type of trade finance payment method is used by importers and exporters in international trade where an additional guarantee is provided to the original documentary credit from a second bank.
-The borrowers are required to apply for the confirmed LC if the seller is not convinced about the creditworthiness of the issuing bank of the original letter.
+In simple words, in case if the first bank defaults to pay, or a seller isn't satisfied with the creditworthiness of the first bank, he may require a confirmed irrevocable letter of credit, so that the payment will be covered by the second bank.
+This type of trade finance service payment method contains an LC confirmation and is used by importers and exporters in international trade where an additional guarantee is provided to the original LC from a second bank.
+The borrowers are required to apply for the confirmed LC if the seller is not convinced about the assured payment.

 What is an Unconfirmed LC?

-Contrary to unconfirmed LC, it refers to an documentary credit where the exporters or sellers do not acquire any additional or second guarantee from a second bank.
-It means an unconfirmed LCs are those where there is only a guarantee of payment by the original issuing bank.
-Here the second bank involves only to act as an intermediary and to help process a transaction.
-There is no additional confirmation by the secondary bank.
+Contrary to confirmed LC, an unconfirmed letter of credit refers to a documentary credit where the exporters or sellers do not acquire any additional or second guarantee from a second bank.
+To define unconfirmed, we can say that unconfirmed LCs are those where there is only a guarantee of payment by the original issuing bank.
+Here the second bank involves only acting as an intermediary to help process a transaction.
+There is no additional letter of credit confirmation from the secondary bank.
 Ensuring payment security is the most common reason for acquiring a letter of credit services as a means of payment in international transactions.
 Therefore, most documentary credits are unconfirmed LCs.

 Difference Between Confirmed And Unconfirmed LC